The Number 23: Production

 Alissa Ferguson, an associate producer working for producer Beau Flynn, first read Fernley Phillips' screenplay for The Number 23 in 2002 and described it as "probably the best script I'd ever seen in my life."
 Until the screenplay was picked up, Phillips was destitute and planning to return home to England.
 The film spent enough time in development purgatory that Phillips and Ferguson developed a romantic relationship and married in January 2005, more than two years before the film's release.

 Joel Schumacher signed on later that year to direct the film.
 He was scheduled to work on an ultimately unrealized remake of the Swedish film Sleepwalker before beginning production on The Number 23.
 Schumacher said he was unaware of the 23 enigma until he read the script and was described in the Los Angeles Times as a "numerology agnostic."
 Nonetheless, he hid the number throughout the movie for "23-ophiles" and the "avid fans" who he anticipated watching the DVD "over and over again."

 Jim Carrey told reporters he was so captivated by the 23 enigma even before reading the script that he renamed his production company from "Pit Bull Productions" to "JC23."
-Oddly enough the first film Carrey worked on with Joel Schumacher his character The Riddler's real last name was Enigma.
 According to Carrey, he was reading a book about Psalm 23 when he was first given a copy of the screenplay to review.
 He said he asked a friend to read the script and "an hour and a half later he was on page 23, circling every 23rd word.
 That's the kind of thing I want to do to an audience."
 When he discovered that the first page of the script involved the lead character trying to capture a pit bull, he was "freaked out," given the change in name of his production company.
+Carrey had previously been attached to voice the Bowler Hat Guy in the 2007 Disney animated film Meet the Robinsons; however, he turned the role down and left the project to work on this film.